 Because Matt and Rabea had spent so much on getting a great overdrive sound, they didn’t even bother with effects!
 Slipknot aren’t known for their cleans.
 So naturally, getting a good likeness to the band relied on matching the gain.

-If you’re interested in finding out how to achieve the tones of your favourite artists, check out more of our Sound Like articles by clicking here.
+If you’re interested in finding out how to achieve the tones of your favourite artists, check out more of our Sound Like articles.

 Rabea: All right, guys.
 I'm Rabea.